Rasaratnam-dinesh/Template/README.md

-"# This is a saample template for your practices"
+"# This is a sample template for your practices"